An MIP Can Negatively Affect Your Future: How to Drop the Charges and Learn From Your Mistakes

 Florida law dictates that each MIP be treated differently, depending on the number of offenses a minor has committed.
 The punishments for a MIP conviction are as follows:

 - First Offense: You will be charged with a second-degree misdemeanor, which is punishable by up to $500 in fines and 60 days in a juvenile detention facility.

 - Second Offense: You will be charged with a first-degree misdemeanor, which is punishable by up to $1,000 in fines and one year in a juvenile detention facility.

 Furthermore, depending on the number of MIP violations you commit, the courts may order the Department of Highway Safety & Motor Vehicles to withhold issuance, revoke, or suspend your driver’s license for not less than six months, but not more than one year for the first violation, and up to a period of two years for subsequent violations.

 Defenses to a Minor in Possession Charge

 At The Baez Law Firm, we understand that a MIP on your record can have serious consequences on your future, ranging from revocation of a college acceptance to problems with employment.
-Because of that, our juvenile defense attorneys work hard to craft a compelling case refuting the MIP charges brought against you, and to get the charges dropped.
+Because of that, our juvenile defense lawyers work hard to craft a compelling case refuting the MIP charges brought against you, and to get the charges dropped.
 Possible defenses to a Minor in Possession charge include: